-To the Board of Education Colorado Digital Board of Cooperative Educational Services
+To the Board of Education Education reEnvisioned BOCES

-We have audited the financial statements of the governmental activities and each major fund of Colorado Digital Board of Cooperative Educational Services, as of and for the year ended June 30, 2018, which collectively comprise Colorado Digital Board of Cooperative Educational Services' basic financial statements, and our report thereon dated February 7, 2019, which expressed an unmodified opinion on those financial statement, appears as listed in the table of contents.
+We have audited the financial statements of the governmental activities and each major fund of Education reEnvisioned BOCES, as of and for the year ended June 30, 2019, which collectively comprise Education reEnvisioned BOCES' basic financial statements, and our report thereon dated November 12, 2019, which expressed an unmodified opinion on those financial statement, appears as listed in the table of contents.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Colorado Digital Board of Cooperative Educational Services' financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Education reEnvisioned BOCES' financial statements.
 The accompanying Colorado School District/BOCES, Auditor's Integrity Report is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used in the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.